Second Battle of Bull Run: August 28: Brawner's Farm (Groveton)

 Jackson had not been able to achieve a decisive victory with his superior force (about 6,200 men against Gibbon's 2,100), due to darkness, his piecemeal deployment of forces, the loss of two of his division commanders, and the tenacity of the enemy.
 But he had achieved his strategic intent, attracting the attention of John Pope.
 Pope wrongly assumed that the fight at the Brawner Farm occurred as Jackson was retreating from Centreville.
 Pope believed he had "bagged" Jackson and sought to capture him before he could be reinforced by Longstreet.
 Pope's dispatch sent that evening to Maj.
 Gen. Philip Kearny stated, in part, "General McDowell has intercepted the retreat of the enemy and is now in his front ...
 Unless he can escape by by-paths leading to the north to-night, he must be captured."
 Gibbon conferred with King, Patrick, and Doubleday as to the next move, because McDowell was "lost in the woods".
 The division was in an exposed position with two of its brigades badly cut up, and facing Stonewall Jackson's entire corps.
 Although the Union generals did not know exactly how many men Jackson had with him, it was almost certainly a far greater number than the 4000 men in King's division.
-Moreover, Confederate prisoners taken in the fighting around Brawner's Farm claimed that Jackson's command numbered between 60,000–70,000 men and was poised to strike at first light the next morning.
+Moreover, Confederate prisoners taken in the fighting around Brawner's Farm claimed that Jackson's command numbered between 60,000 and 70,000 men and was poised to strike at first light the next morning.
 Reynolds and Sigel were some miles away and would not be on the scene until morning, by which time Jackson could easily crush King.
 Ricketts was closer, but had Longstreet following far behind.
 Since staying in place at Groveton was clearly unacceptable, the only other options were retreating either to Manassas Junction or Centreville.
 Gibbon recommended the former since the exact disposition of the enemy was unknown and going to Centreville risked a disastrous march across his front.
 King finally agreed, and the division formed up into columns and moved south to Manassas Junction.
 At the same time, Ricketts had arrived at a similar conclusion and marched south and away from Jackson as well, in his case towards Bristoe Station.

 Pope issued orders to his subordinates to surround Jackson and attack him in the morning, but Jackson was not where Pope thought he was, nor were Pope's own troops where he assumed.
 He believed that McDowell and Sigel were blocking Jackson's retreat west across the Bull Run Mountains when in fact King and Ricketts had both retreated southward, while Sigel and Reynolds were south and east of Jackson, who had no intention at all of retreating and was well dug-in and awaiting Longstreet's arrival, which Pope refused to believe was a possibility.